evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 When generating HTML on the server with Node, it's pretty common to use template engines such as [EJS][11] or [Handlebars][12].
-When building a new (multi-page) web application, it occured to me that neither are quit as good as JSX.
+When building a new (multi-page) web application, it occurred to me that neither are quit as good as JSX.

 Some of the advantages of JSX are: